Monday, July 23, 2018 — 'A' shift is currently on duty.

 The career firefighters of the Lake County Office of Fire Rescue protect more than 323,000 County residents and visitors in an area covering approximately 1,100 square miles.
 The men and women of the Lake County Office of Fire Rescue are dedicated, highly trained professionals who take pride in helping people around the clock, everyday of the year.

-The Fire Rescue Division responds to emergencies that threaten life and property daily.
-Fire Rescue operates 24 staffed Fire Stations strategically located throughout Lake County and serves both rural and urban areas.
-Advanced Life Support is currently provided at seventeen (17) of these stations.
-The division responded to more than 20,450 emergency and non-emergency calls last year, with a response time of 6:35 minutes to 80% of emergency calls.
+The Office of Fire Rescue responds to emergencies that threaten life and property daily.
+Fire Rescue operates 25 staffed Fire Stations strategically located throughout Lake County and serves both rural and urban areas.
+Advanced Life Support is currently provided at twenty (20) of these stations.
+The office responded to more than 23,990 emergency and non-emergency calls last year, with a response time of 6:35 minutes to 80% of emergency calls.